You are currently viewing How To Grow Course Sales Using Lesson Previews

 Some learning system video players will support a playback speed option to speed up or down your lesson. if this feature is available it would be great if they could be aware that this feature is available in case they need it

-Nevertheless, you should speak at a good speed that is not too fast and not too slow to appeal to the widest range of students.
+You should aim to speak at a moderate pace, neither too fast nor too slow, to engage the widest range of students effectively.

-When choosing which lessons to make free, think about which of your lessons have you speaking at a normal speed versus others where you may speak fast because you may know the content super well or are just very excited about that topic.
+When deciding which lessons to offer for free, consider those where you speak at a natural, steady speed, as opposed to lessons where you may speak more quickly because you may know the content super well or are just very excited about that topic.

 Let People Hear Your Accent

-Allowing prospects to hear your voice assures them that they will be able to understand you throughout all your lessons in the creative course.
+Letting prospects hear your voice in advance reassures them that they will be able to follow and understand you throughout all the lessons in your creative course.

 Video Player Device & Browser Compatibility